• Skip to primary navigation

 Traditional potato leek soup requires heavy cream and butter, but you won't need them here!
 Thanks to the white beans, which we like to call "our secret ingredient for soups", this dish turns out amazing without any dairy!

 The best part is that this recipe comes together in just 1 pot and with 10 ingredients only!
-It's perfect served for dinner, alongside some crunchy croutons or cornbread.
+It's perfect served for dinner, alongside some crunchy croutons or my cornbread without buttermilk.

 Jump to: